Phase 1B vaccination rollout begins next week in McLean County

 Individuals in Phase 1A and 1B can schedule an appointment on the health department’s website, and more clinics will be added as necessary, she said.

-McKnight said rough estimates indicate there are about 15,000 McLean County residents who qualify under Phase 1A and about 6,000 of those residents have received the vaccination.
+McKnight said rough estimates indicate there are about 15,000 McLean County residents who qualify under Phase 1A and Phase 1B includes an estimated 50,000 individuals in McLean County, she said.

 “We are encouraging people to be patient right now because our vaccine supply depends on the state and their vaccine supply depends on government supply,” she said.
 “What we get each week varies.
 We are dedicated to getting out as close to 100% of the vaccine within the week that we can.
 We are receiving about 2,200 doses for next week as a community.”